daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-and-typescript-building-functions-and-layers.md

 ---
 layout: '../../layouts/BlogPost.astro'
 collection: blog
-issue: 8
+issue: 7

 author: Daniele Salvagni
-title: 'AWS SAM and Typescript: functions and layers'
+title: 'AWS SAM and Typescript: building functions and layers'
-publishDate: 2022-11-03
+publishDate: 2022-11-02

-excerpt: TODO
+excerpt: >
-softDraft: true
+  Addressing some issues when working with SAM using Typescript and Lambda Layers.
+By using esbuild you will need to be careful as you will be building different parts of your code in different ways
 ---

 This post is to address some issues when working with SAM using Typescript and